 Make Yours the Offer They Can't Refuse

-There are qualified people out there who can do what you need done – you just need to attract them to the positions your small business is offering.
-Developing an employee recruitment policy based on the tips above will give you a better chance of attracting the high quality employees you’re looking for.
+There are qualified people who can do what you need done – you just need to attract them to the positions your small business is offering.
+Developing an employee recruitment policy based on the tips above will give you a better chance to recruit the high quality employees you’re looking for.